 Red Sea Monasteries

-The first official project undertaken by the Byzantine Institute was the examination and documentation of wall paintings in the Red Sea Monasteries in Egypt, which occurred between 1929 and 1932.
+The first official project undertaken by the Byzantine Institute and Thomas Whittemore was the examination and documentation of wall paintings in the Red Sea Monasteries in Egypt, which occurred between 1929 and 1932.
 Filmed in 1930, this film was likely recorded during the First Expedition (1929-1930) to the Red Sea Monasteries.
+This film constitutes unique documentation of the monks and local men, and the surrounding landscape.

 - Film starts with general exterior views of the monastery of Saint Paul According to Michael Jones of the American Research Center in Egypt (ARCE), Cairo, the film mainly contains views of the monastery of Saint Paul.